 Find an Extension Specialist near you

-A property extension involves extending the current boundaries of your home.
-They come in various shapes and sizes depending on your budget and the amount of extra space you are looking to add.
+A property extension involves extending the current boundaries of your home - quite literally adding more space and making it a part of the existing property.
+Extension come in various shapes and sizes depending on your budget and the amount of extra space you are looking to add.
 For example, you can add a simple single-storey extension at the back of your home.
 This would only involve removing a partial wall or demolishing an existing wooden extension in favour of brick.

-House extensions can also be far more extensive, especially if building to the side of your home would require the external walls to be demolished and rebuilt.
-The most expensive property extensions span more than one storey high.
-Though, these are likely to add the most value to your home especially if extra bedrooms or bathrooms are created.
+House extensions can also be far more extensive, especially if you're building to the side of your home, as it would require the external walls to be demolished and rebuilt.
+The most expensive property extensions span multiple storeys.
+While they're more expensive, these are likely to add the most value to your home, especially if extra bedrooms or bathrooms are created.

 It’s important to consider just how much your property extension project will cost.
-Based on the prices of local UK professionals, the average cost is given below:
+Most builders will calculate your house extension cost per metre square (m2).
+The following numbers are based on the prices of local UK professionals and how much homeowners pay:

 Minimum cost (per square meter) | £1,320 |